 - 2 tablespoon togarashi

 - Preheat oven to 400 degrees F.

 - Place sweet potatoes on a baking sheet and roast for 40-45 minutes or until a fork can easily pierce through.
 Remove the potatoes from the oven and let cool slightly.
 When the potatoes are cool enough to handle, cut them in half.
 Scoop out the flesh into a bowl, leaving the skins in tact.

 - For about 2 cups potatoes, add 2 tablespoon butter, ⅓ cup coconut milk, and 2 tablespoon miso.
 Mash until creamy.
 Fill the potato skins with the mashed potatoes and lay them on a baking sheet.
 Broil the sweet potatoes for another 5 minutes or until the top of the potatoes get a little crispy.
 Remove them from oven and sprinkle togarashi on top.
 Serve hot.

 **Helpful tips and common mistakes

 Twice baked potatoes aren't exactly the quickest method of cooking potatoes, but they require minimal effort.
 Roast the potato, mash the flesh, and pop them back in the oven for a quick second (okay more like 5 minutes).
 I'm not a huge fan of regular twice baked potatoes but this sweet potato version takes the cake for me.

 If you're short on time you can even microwave the sweet potatoes.
-Place them in a bowl and cover with plastic wrap.
+Place them in a bowl and cover them with plastic wrap.
 Microwave for about 5-8 minutes, depending on how large the potatoes are.
-Carefully remove them from the microwave and pierce with a fork to check if they are ready.
+Carefully remove them from the microwave and pierce them with a fork to check if they are ready.

 Remove the sweet potatoes from the oven and sprinkle a healthy dose of togarashi.
 Get ready to be amazed people.
 I had 3 servings all to myself, they were so good.
-A heathier alternative to twice baked potatoes.
+A healthier alternative to twice baked potatoes.